decentraland/old-documentation/_posts/development-guide/2018-02-26-scene-metadata.md

 ### Rotation

-You can also specify the rotation of players when they spawn, so that they're facing a specific direction.
+You can also specify the rotation of players when they spawn, so that they're facing in a specific direction.
 This allows you to have better control over their first impression, and can be useful when wanting to help steer them towards a specific direction.

 Simply add a `cameraTarget` field to the spawn point data.
+The value of `cameraTarget` should reference a location in space, with _x_, _y_ and _z_ coordinates relative to the scene, just like the `position` field.

 ```json